The State of Technology in Education – the big debate

 Edtech investments must be made wisely

 It’s no secret that many schools are working on a tight budget, and school leaders should ensure that they are making the most of existing edtech resources.
-Where technology investments are required, they should be made in a careful and considered manner which weighs up short and long-term requirements.
+Where technology investments are required, they should be made in a careful and considered manner that weighs up short and long-term requirements.
 It’s best to invest in quality solutions which will stand the test of time, and school leaders should always make certain that they have a suitable infrastructure in place to support any new purchases.

 Don’t forget the interpersonal aspects of education